Skip to main content

 Frequently Asked Questions

-The Beekeeper's Picnic - A Sherlockian Adventure is a action game.
+The Beekeeper's Picnic - A Sherlockian Adventure is a puzzle game with mystery and historical themes.

 The Beekeeper's Picnic - A Sherlockian Adventure is available on PC, Windows and Linux.